synthesizer.instruments.filters¶

 - calc_pivot_lams()[source]¶

-Calculates the rest frame pivot wavelengths of all filters in this FilterCollection.
+Calculate the pivot wavelengths of all filters in the FilterCollection.

 - Returns: